Media in Cardiff: Press

 Cardiff's daily tabloid newspaper is the South Wales Echo, founded in 1884 and formerly based in Thomson House, now in 6 Park Street in the city centre.
-There are two daily editions – News Extra in the morning and City Final edition.
-The Weekend Edition is published on Saturday.
-Roughly 50,000 copies are sold daily.
+The South Wales Echo is published in Cardiff and distributed throughout the surrounding area.
+It has a circulation of 3,175.
 The national newspapers, the Western Mail and Wales on Sunday, are also based in Thomson House as all are owned by Trinity Mirror.
-The Western Mail has a daily circulation of about 40,000.
+The Western Mail has a daily circulation of about 3,720.

 The Cardiff edition of Metro is available daily on public transport in the city and around South Wales.
 Both the South Wales Echo and Metro publish daily information for the city such as the weather and entertainment listings.

 The Times Educational Supplement Cymru is based in the city, but the paper itself is printed in England.

-Gair Rhydd is the award-winning weekly broadsheet published by the students of Cardiff University and is available free in the Cardiff University Students' Union.
+Gair Rhydd is the award-winning newspaper published by the students of Cardiff University and is available free in the Cardiff University Students' Union.

 Cardiff County Council publishes the monthly Capital Times, and the Echo Extra is delivered free to homes.
 The Welsh language newspaper Y Dinesydd (or Papur Bro) is published monthly for the city.
 Additionally, all British daily newspapers are widely available in the city.